micromata/generator-http-fake-backend/generators/app/templates/README.md

     *   `response: '/json-templates/articles.json'`
   * Or just a JavaScript object:
     * `response: { success: true }`
+* `urls.requests.statusCode`
+  * Optional
+  * A status code (number)
+  * Will return:
+    * a status code with a self defined response if you provide a response property
+    * a status code with a predefined error object provided by [boom](https://github.com/hapijs/boom) if you dont provide a response property for that request.
 * `statusCode`
   * Optional
-  * Every route of this endpoint will return a http error with the given status code.
+  * Every route of this endpoint will return a HTTP error with the given status code provided by [boom](https://github.com/hapijs/boom).

 ## Configuration